Torquemada (comics): Fictional character biography

 Originally the leader of The Tube Police, a fascist police force and quasi-religious order in the far future, Torquemada became the dictator of the entire human race from its base on Termight (planet Earth).
 Torquemada invoked humanity's history of alien enslavement and occupation, instilling in mankind a fear and hatred of all aliens, even those who were peaceful or benign.
 His empire waged a speciesist war against all alien species, whom Torquemada regarded as "impure".
 Termight's Gestapo-like Thought Detectors scanned citizens' innermost thoughts, brutalising any who questioned the regime, even in dreams.

 Later in the series it was revealed that Torquemada's previous incarnations included Witchfinder General Matthew Hopkins, Colonel John M. Chivington, Adolf Hitler, and his namesake, the Spanish Inquisitor Tomás de Torquemada.

 Torquemada was, nevertheless, a family man – he was distraught when Nemesis killed his children while escaping the Terminators.
 He loved his wife Candida to such an extent he consorted with aliens in an effort to prevent her from divorcing him.

 After a teleporter accident, Torquemada lost his physical body, surviving only as a spectre.
 He began possessing the bodies of volunteer Terminators; their bodies soon decayed, requiring fresh replacements.
 This grisly process eroded Candida's sanity.

 "Be pure!
 Be vigilant!
 Behave!"

 Torquemada's catchphrase "Be pure!
 Be vigilant!
 Behave!" is also the title of Pat Mills' memoirs, which describe his experiences in the comics industry.

 The Terminators

 Torquemada is served by a fanatical army of soldiers called Terminators, who are constantly at war with all alien races in the galaxy.
-They were original created to liberate Termight from alien invaders, but now were used to ensure that no extraterrestrial species would ever again enslave Termight, leading to a genocidal eradication of all non-terrain beings.
+They were originally created to liberate Termight from alien invaders, but now were used to ensure that no extraterrestrial species would ever again enslave Termight, leading to a genocidal eradication of all non-terran beings.